raganwald-deprecated/homoiconic/2011/value.markdown

       // ...
     }

-So 'first_ref' is a reference to the string 'bar' in some_method.
+So `first_ref` is a reference to the string 'original string' in some_method.

 Somewhere else we write: